iExecBlockchainComputing/documentation/for-developers/sidechain/connect.md

 ![Add iExec Sidechain using Blockscout](../../.gitbook/assets/blockscout.png)

 ## Option 3 - iExec account manager
-iExec account manager present across iExec products, when used for the first time, allows users to add iExec Sidechain to the network list of their wallets.
+iExec account manager is available across multiple iExec products.
+When used for the first time, it allows users to add iExec Sidechain to the network list of their wallets.

 ![Login with Metamask](../../.gitbook/assets/iexec-account-manager-1.png)
 ![Select account](../../.gitbook/assets/iexec-account-manager-2.png)